9 Ways to Create a School Morning Routine for Kids (Printables)

 That is true whether you have one child or ten.

-Some mornings may also seem more challenging than others, and that is okay.
+Some mornings may also seem more challenging than others, which is okay.

 In turn, helping your children also start their day on a more positive and happier note.